 - United States District Court, Eastern, Middle, and Western Districts of North Carolina

 - United States Court of Appeals, Fourth Circuit

 - Member, North Carolina State Bar and Tenth Judicial District

 - Member, North Carolina Bar Association

-- Chair, NCBA Real Property Section Committee on Community Associations
+- Member and Past Chair, NCBA Real Property Section Committee on Community Associations

 - Member, Wake County Bar Association